Adesewa-Ajibade/-Customer-Segmentation-for-a-Subscription-Service/README.md

-## Tool-Specific Insights
+## Exploratory Data Analysis (EDA)
 ------------
+Exploratory Data Analysis (EDA) based on customer data is a fundamental process that involves summarizing and visualizing customer information to uncover meaningful patterns and insights.
+By employing a range of statistical techniques and visualization tools, EDA facilitates the identification of customer behavior, preferences, and demographic characteristics.
+This analysis is critical for detecting anomalies, understanding relationships within the data, and informing strategic decision-making.
+Ultimately, EDA enhances the ability to develop targeted marketing initiatives and improve customer engagement and retention strategies.

 ### Data cleaning
 ------------
-In Excel, I analyzed subscription patterns and calculated metrics such as the average subscription duration.
-Key findings included:
-- **Most Popular Subscription Types**: Identified the most frequently selected subscription types, showing customer preferences.
+Excel served as the primary tool for initial data preparation, effectively addressing issues such as missing spaces and duplicates to ensure data accuracy.
+It was also utilized to analyze subscription patterns and calculate essential metrics, including the average subscription duration.
+The use of pivot tables facilitated a comprehensive analysis, allowing for:
-- **Average Subscription Duration**: Calculated average subscription duration across all customers, revealing how long customers typically remain subscribed.
+ **Average Subscription Duration**: Calculated average subscription duration across all customers, revealing how long customers typically remain subscribed.
-- **Subscription Patterns by Region**: Created reports summarizing subscriptions by region, helping to pinpoint regions with the highest engagement.
+ **Subscription Patterns by Region**: Created reports summarizing subscriptions by region, helping to pinpoint regions with the highest engagement.

   ![Screenshot (54)](https://github.com/user-attachments/assets/2b5d35d4-55a8-4a66-97e2-cf2b1e816de6)